-This paper has the following contributions.
+This article has the following contributions:

-- We propose a novel depthwise non-local module, which aims at mining intra-channel and inter-channel correlations in context.
-The proposed module enhances the fitting capacity of inverted residual blocks at the cost of negligible extra inference time. - We present a fast depthwise non-local neural network, which not only demonstrates state-of-the-art inference speed with a single CPU thread but also attains competitive detection accuracy (as shown in Fig. 1) among deep learning methods. - We have conducted extensive experiments, which verify the effectiveness and efficiency of the depthwise nonlocal module and the proposed network framework.
+- We propose a novel DNL module, which aims at mining intrachannel and interchannel correlations in context.
+The proposed module enhances the fitting capacity of IR blocks at the cost of negligible extra inference time. - 2) We present a fast depthwise nonlocal neural network, which not only demonstrates state-of-the-art inference speed with a single CPU thread but also attains competitive detection accuracy (as shown in Fig. 1) among deep-learning methods. - 3) We have conducted extensive experiments, which verify the effectiveness and efficiency of the DNL module and the proposed network framework.